Advertisement

 Submerged – first scripted film shot in “Apple Immersive Video”

 Submerged is the name of a newly released 16-minute short film that is exclusively produced for the Apple Vision Pro.
-Apple calls the technology “Apple Immersive Video” and they used a camera which surfaced in a patent application uncovered by Y.M.Cinema (Yossy behind that site is a former CineD / cinema5D writer).
-Submerged was directed by Edward Berger (Oscar winner for All Quiet on the Western Front as Best International Film), and shot by his long-time collaborator James Friend ASC BSC, who also won the Best Cinematography Oscar for that same movie.
+Apple calls the technology “Apple Immersive Video,” and they used a camera that surfaced in a patent application uncovered by Y.M.
+Cinema (Yossy behind that site is a former CineD / cinema5D writer).
+Submerged was directed by Edward Berger (Oscar winner for All Quiet on the Western Front as Best International Film) and shot by his long-time collaborator James Friend ASC BSC, who also won the Best Cinematography Oscar for that same movie.

-While the short film can only be viewed using a Vision Pro for obvious reasons, they released an insightful behind-the-scenes video which uncovers much of the practical process behind shooting a film in that format.
+While the short film can only be viewed using a Vision Pro for obvious reasons, they released an insightful behind-the-scenes video that uncovers much of the practical process behind shooting a film in that format.

 Apple 8K 3D camera – what we know and what we don’t know

-While they have not released any technical details on their Apple 8K 3D camera, we know a few things for a fact: the camera has two fixed focal length lenses built into the camera, and they deliver 8K resolution each in order to satisfy the high resolution OLED screens inside every Vision Pro.
+While they have not released any technical details on their Apple 8K 3D camera, we know a few things for a fact: the camera has two fixed focal length lenses built into the camera, and they deliver 8K resolution each in order to satisfy the high-resolution OLED screens inside every Vision Pro.
 The field-of-view of the lenses is close to 180 degrees to mimic human vision including peripheral vision, allowing people to turn their head somewhat.

-The 180 degree image produced by one of the two lenses on the unnamed Apple 8K 3D cinema camera.
+The 180-degree image produced by one of the two lenses on the unnamed Apple 8K 3D cinema camera.
 Image credit: Apple

-The complications of shooting 180 degree 3D video for VR headsets
+The complications of shooting 180-degree 3D video for VR headsets

 Apple’s 8K 3D Cinema Camera in action on a remote head on set of “Submerged”.
 Image credit: Apple